clutchkingasiimov/MachineLearningProjects/README.md

 ### K-Means clustering (Clustering)
 A small project I did to understand the basics of K-means clustering and see its use cases in various situations such as market segmentation and anomaly detection.

+### Determining the next CEO (Decision Analysis)
+I implemented AHP, a multi-criteria decision making technique used to make decisions under certainity.
+The goal was to determine who is best suitable to be the next CEO of the company using decision analysis.